NES Classic Edition Stock Updates

 NES Classic at Target

-The NES Classic at Target stores availability is still very low with 2% according to BrickSeek on Sunday, March 19.
+The NES Classic at Target stores availability is still very low with 1% according to BrickSeek.
 The chances to find a NES at a Target store are low.

 NES Classic at Walmart

-The NES Classic at Walmart stores stock indicator drops to 1% according to BrickSeek on Sunday, March 19.
-The chances to find a NES at a Walmart store are low.
+The NES Classic at Walmart stores stock indicator drops to 1% according to BrickSeek.
+The chances to find a NES at a Walmart store are low. iStockNow reports several Walmart stores with NES inventory.

 NES Classic at Best Buy